 - Toast pine nuts in a dry pan over medium/low heat for a few minutes.
 Toss them and turn them until they just start to brown.

 - Pulse first 7 ingredients in food processor or blender (everything but the oil) until everything is chopped up.

 - Slowly drizzle in oil with processor or blender running.

 - Serve over linguine. (you can heat your pesto in a pan first if you like)

-I do 3 things with this pesto: put it on linguine, give it away, and make pizza.
-My killer recipe for pesto pizza will be coming soon.
+I do 4 things with this pesto: put it on linguine, give it away, make pesto pizza, and make this recipe for pasta with garden vegetables, goat cheese and ... pesto.